John-Brandon/Beach_Poo_Bot/README.md

 ## Beach Poo Bot  :poop:

 ---

 ### Bio :umbrella:
-@BeachPooBot was born into the wild on 2016-03-19 14:05:37 (local time), in Pacifica, CA. It has been processing data files daily since then -- tweeting fecal counts, as they are updated, for Ocean Beach, San Francisco.
+[@BeachPooBot](https://twitter.com/BeachPooBot) was born into the wild on 2016-03-19 14:05:37 (local time), in Pacifica, CA. It has been processing data files daily since then -- tweeting fecal counts, as they are updated, for Ocean Beach, San Francisco.

 For a recent raw data set, dating back to 2015-12-21, and containing all associated sampling locations (including SF Bay), see the time series of `*.csv` files in BeachPooBot's data directory.

 ### Technical details :ocean:
 This TwitterBot downloads and processes San Francisco Bay and Ocean Beach water quality data from the SF Water Power Sewer web server.
 It does this twice a day, at 0700 and 1500 hrs (Pacific Time).

-After downloading the data, the bot compares the latest time-date stamp with that from the previous download, and thus determines if a new sample has been posted.
+After downloading the data, the bot compares the latest sample time-date with that from the previous download, and thus determines if a new sample has been posted.

 If a new sample has been posted, the bot tweets the updated data (i.e. *E. coli* counts per 100ml).
 The bot does not tweet if no new samples have been posted since the previous download.